rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 The resulting interface implementation will forward the `validator` and `rootSchema` to all the wrapped APIs.

 #### Parameters
-- validator: ValidatorType - an implementation of the `ValidatorType` interface that will be forwarded to all the APIs
+- validator: ValidatorType<T> - an implementation of the `ValidatorType` interface that will be forwarded to all the APIs
 - rootSchema: RJSFSchema - The root schema that will be forwarded to all the APIs

 #### Returns